Rugby Lingo

 Kit: The trappings of a rugby player, including warm-up, boots, uniform, and all assorted gear.
 A player’s kit goes into his/her kit bag.

 Knock-Forward: An inadvertent/accidental instance in which the ball is propelled forward (toward the opponent’s goal) with the hands, arms or torso, usually from something like a missed/dropped pass or a flubbed pick-up from the ground.
-This results in a scrum, with the opposing team putting in.
+This results in stopped play and a scrum, with the opposing team putting in.
 It does not matter whether a knock-forward is accidental or not; the result is a scrum with the opposing team throwing the ball in.
 Here’s a video explaining the knock-on.

 Knock-On: Same as “knock-forward.”